0nix/ggj21/twine/evidence_questioning.md

 [You argue in favor of asking Lietzka about the activities that should have been reported]

 You say that Hassel is not a credible source of information, and the Lieutenant is considering him as such.
-There's no telling what he'll say if it's with the purpose of ruining Lietzka's chances of leaving confinement, or improving his to leave.
+There's no telling what he'll say if it's with the purpose of ruining Leitzka's chances of leaving confinement, or improving his to leave.
 As such it should be interesting to ask Ms. Leitzka about the activities that were supposedly grounds for detention herself, as she would have a vested interest in her own freedom.
 Sergeant Bayer nods at you and then looks at the Lieutenant Bryce, waiting for some kind of response.
 Bryce just gives him his usual scowl and looks at you, making quite manifest his displeasure with his teeth.

 (super leader +x and leader -1)

 [You argue in favor of asking Hassel about the activities that should have been reported]

 You say that Leitzka would have a vested interest to say anything to save her own hide from Albert Hassel, as it is apparent she does not appreciate his company.
 Therefore, she is not a credible source of information and the Sergeant is not considering the human factor.
 Given that Hassel has a greater interest to stay in the good graces of the state, it would be beneficial for the investigation to ask him about the supposed activities that he should have reported.
 This would a change to either redeem or condemn himself.
-Lietuenant Bryce smiles his yellowish grin, and clicks his tongue as he thumbs through the pages he had in his hands, so cock-sure you can almost smell the arrogance.
+Lieutenant Bryce smiles his yellowish grin, and clicks his tongue as he thumbs through the pages he had in his hands, so cock-sure you can almost smell the arrogance.
 Sergeant Bayer gives you a long drawn stare, like a disappointed father with a penchant for physical discipline.

 (super leader -1 and leader +x)